syncfusion-content/uwp-docs/uwp/Calendar/Appearance-and-Styling.md

 ## Customizing Header

-The template of header in SfCalendar can be modified using `HeaderTemplate` property.
+The template of the header in SfCalendar can be modified using the `HeaderTemplate` property.

 {% tabs %}